R0NC0L4/TurtlebotConveyor/README.md

 ## Moving the servos

-First of all you have to create some Daisy Chain because the OpenCR board has only three TTL ports (see more [here](https://github.com/ROBOTIS-GIT/turtlebot3/issues/638)).
+First, you must create some Daisy Chain because the OpenCR board has only three TTL ports (see more [here](https://github.com/ROBOTIS-GIT/turtlebot3/issues/638)).
+You can connect the board and motors using Cable-X4P.

 We try to move the conveyor by using another example code.
 You can find it in: "File" -> "Examples" -> "Turtlebot3" -> "turtlebot3_friends" -> "turtlebot_conveyor".
 This code allows you to use the RC100 remote control to control the robot.